Behem07h/SC2002/README.md

 Navigate through the menu options based on your role

-Follow on-screen instructions to perform various actions
+Follow instructions to perform various actions

 ## **System Requirements**